-We introduce several novelties such as a work efficient \textsc{Reduce} subroutine and an analysis of \textsc{Fool} based on different measures of errors as well as new structural properties.
-It will require preliminary definitions in \cref{sec:prel,sec:aut} to fully understand and work with automata.
-Nevertheless, we attempt here to provide some high-level intuition on the technical content of this paper.
+This resembles the PRG of \cite{INW}, which replaces the concatenation of two independent random walks with correlated random walks.

-\paragraph{Distribution error tracking} Prior work on automata fooling \cite{H19, MRS01} considered a notion of unweighted absolute error, where the goal was to fool all pairs of $(\text{start, } \text{end})$ states.
-We replace this with an \emph{aggregated} notion: the weight of a final state corresponds to the value of the associated final outcome (e.g., the final count for a counter automaton).
+\paragraph{Error tracking} Prior algorithms \cite{H19, MRS01} considered a notion of unweighted absolute error, where the goal was to fool all pairs of $(\text{start, } \text{end})$ states.
+We replace this with an \emph{aggregated} notion: the weight corresponds to the value of the associated final outcome (e.g., the final count for a counter automaton).
 The value of an intermediate state is then the expected weight of the final state under a random suffix.
-This is similar to a scheme used in the context of pseudorandom generators and branching programs \cite{BRRY,CHLTW23}.
+This is similar to a scheme for pseudorandom generators and branching programs \cite{BRRY,CHLTW23}.
 The processor complexity is determined by the \textit{Lipschitz value} of each state: how much the expected final weight changes with a single step of the automaton.

-\paragraph{REDUCE subroutine} This subroutine takes as input a distribution $E = D^1 \times D^2$ over automata walks (drivestreams) with a weight function $w$; it outputs a refined distribution $D$ with significantly smaller support while maintaining a weighted measure of of closeness to $E$.
-This leverages the connection between automata fooling and lattice approximation noted by \cite{MRS01} and applies the work-efficient lattice approximation of \cite{GG23}.

-Our key approach to reduce the processor complexity is to sparsify $E$---without materializing it---in $\log_2 |E|$ steps.
-In each step, we model the problem of rounding the $i^{\text{th}}$ bit of the elements in $D$ as a lattice-discrepancy problem, which is then solved by invoking \cite{GG23}.